-On poems of lament, including verses from the Old Testament and works by Tennyson, Shelley, & others
+On poems of lament, including verses from the Old Testament, works by Tennyson, Shelley, & others

 Aesthetic Realism shows that art has the resolution to the questions of our lives, because in it, the opposites which can confuse us are made one.
 “Poetry,” Mr. Siegel said, “is a great gathering of illustrations that grief with form can please, and music is, too.”
 Explaining that the musical form expressing mourning—the requiem—was never more popular, he spoke of Verdi, Mozart, and Berlioz as composers whose requiems are loved, and also of how something like a requiem can be part of a longer musical composition, as in works of Bach and Chopin.